kbarakat/B_Shaker_et_al_2026/README.md

 ## Citation

-Manuscript is submitted in "COmputers in Biology and Medicines"
+Manuscript is submitted in "Computers in Biology and Medicines"